brentp/goleft/docs/indexcov/help-bin.md

 These relatively simple metrics are quite effective in finding problematic samples.

 samples that fall:
-+ to the left of the plot have many regions with low or missing coverage.
++ to the right of the plot have many regions with low or missing coverage.
 + high on the plot have many regions outside of the expected coverage interval.

 The former of those may be due to truncated bam files or other missing data.